 13. For every gift your kid picks out for someone else, she will point out three more she wants for herself.
-One pretty scarf for my aunt, three sets of cute Old Navy pajamas for me.

 14. Nothing makes you curse out Bing Crosby and the never-ending repeat of “White Christmas” than trying to wrangle two armloads of shopping bags into your car while standing ankle-deep in slush on a snowy day as other drivers pass by, spraying your back in rock salt soup.

 15. Every year the hardest gifts to choose are for your mom and mother-in-law.
 They are also the ones you have to pretend the most were no big deal to choose.